mrismanaziz/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## The first time I got a universal remote control I thought to myself, "This changes everything"